 The cookies, their types and function used by the Portal are outlined below.

 Web analytics provides us with information about the number of visitors to our web, the number of page views, the frequency and repetition of visits, their duration, the browser used, the operator providing the service, the language, the terminal you use and the city to which your IP address is assigned.
 This information allows us to provide a better user experience for the Portal’s visitors.
+We keep this data for a year.

 Cookies used on this website